heroiclabs/nakama-cpp/README.md

 <uses-permission android:name="android.permission.INTERNET"/>
 ```

+## Threading model

+Nakama C++ is designed to use in one thread only.

 ## Usage

 The client object has many methods to execute various features in the server or open realtime socket connections with the server.